 Overall, this tablet has everything to cover very basic digital drawing, painting, and editing needs.

 The tablet is responsive, has an easy-to-grip stylus, and programmable buttons for easily erasing mistakes.
 Depending on how hard you press the pen, it will draw thinner or thicker lines.
+With 4096 levels of pressure sensitivity, you have a lot of control.

 And it’s small enough to use with a clipboard for extra stability, to give you an idea of how light it really is.